-The 100 Women of Influence Awards are calling for entries across 10 categories aiming to identify a diverse group of women championing change in business and society in general.
+The 100 Women of Influence Awards 2016 encompassed 10 categories, with the aim of identifying a diverse group of women championing change in business and society in general.

 Women working on a board in public or private companies, or who are running a team, a key project, or developing strategy within an organisation.
 Their influence extends beyond their formal role to personal support, mentoring and networks.